rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 We sweep the input transition time over a range (e.g., from 10 ps to 100 ps).
 Simultaneously, we vary the output load.
 For each combination of input transition and output capacitance, we measure the resulting delay.
 These delay values are then organized into a lookup table, known as a delay table, which can be used for accurate timing analysis during circuit design.<br>

 ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/4-4.png) <br>

 __Delay Table Usage – Part 1:__
 Let’s consider how delay tables are applied using a practical example.
 Suppose Buffer 1 has an input transition time of 40 ps and is driving an output capacitance of 60 fF.
 In this case, the corresponding delay value for the cell falls between two entries in the delay table, say between x9 and x10.
 When the exact values for a given input transition or output load are not explicitly available in the delay table, the delay is typically estimated using interpolation or extrapolation based on the surrounding data points.
-This allows us to approximate the delay within a reasonable range, ensuring accuracy even when the conditions don't exactly match the pre-characterized points.<BR>
+This allows us to approximate the delay within a reasonable range, ensuring accuracy even when the conditions don't exactly match the pre-characterized points.<br>

 ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/4-5.png) <br>

 __Delay Table Usage – Part 2:__